PT-91 Twardy: PT-91M Pendekar

 (M for Malaysia) Production export variant for Malaysia with a Sagem Savan-15 fire control system, a new 1,000 hp powerpack, and a Renk automatic transmission, bringing its top speed to 70 km/h.
 Its main gun has been changed to a ZTS 2A46MS 125 mm gun, along with a 7.62 mm FN MAG coaxial machine gun and a 12.7 mm FN Browning M2 HB AA machine gun.
 This variant is equipped with a Sagem panoramic sight, a Sagem laser gyro inertial navigation system, turret stabilisation system, Obra-3 laser-warning system, and is integrated with 81 mm smoke grenade launchers, CBRN warning and protection system, and Thales communication system.
 It also features ERAWA 2 Explosive Reactive Armour, and German-made tank tracks (Diehl Defence).
-Two prototypes were made (renamed PT-91E and PT-91Ex), then 48 serial PT-91M Malaj vehicles were produced from 2007 to 2009.
+Two prototypes were made (renamed PT-91E and PT-91Ex), then 48 serial PT-91M Pendekar vehicles were produced from 2007 to 2009.